Andyzhang59/DeepLearningPapers/Readme.md

 3. Facenet: A unified embedding for face recognition and clustering(2015.03)

 ## 4.Retrieval
 1. Face Video Retrieval via Deep Learning of Binary Hash Representations(2016)

+## 5.Dataset
+1. The Devil of Face Recognition is in the Noise(2018.07)

 # Pedestrian(欢迎提供相关资料)
 1. In Defense of the Triplet Loss for Person Re-Identification(2017.03)